Skip to main content

 Heath bumblebee queens emerge from hibernation from February onwards.

-Workers appear roughly 6 weeks after the nest is established, and new queens and males are produced towards the end of the three to four month nesting period.
+Workers appear roughly six weeks after the nest is established, and new queens and males are produced towards the end of the three to four month nesting period.

 This species can have a partial second generation in the south of the UK and be seen up to the end of September.